Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

-Similar to the traditional lumped model classes, the generative model is also not immune to the overfitting problem, as indicated by the performance gap between the training and test KGE scores shown in Figures \ref{fig_ecdf}.
-The overfitting could be caused by the catchments having different runoff generation patterns during the training and test periods, and the model instances having learned "noise" in the forcing-runoff time series in addition to the true patterns.
-The problem associated with shifting runoff generation patterns may be mitigated by treating the catchment runoff function $f_i$ and the catchment latent vector $\mathbf{z}_i$ as functions of time, rather than assuming that they are fixed in Equation \ref{eq:approximator}.
-And the problems of learning noise from data may be mitigated by the use of different machine learning architectures, regularization methods, and more training data.
-Since our goal is to provide a simple introduction to the generative modeling approach, these options were not explored in this study.
-In addition, the factors that contribute to the differences in the predictive performance across catchments were not investigated in this study.
+The overfitting problem may be caused by learning noise from noisy data, which could potentially be mitigated by implementing regularization methods and incorporating more extensive training data.
+Since this study aims to provide a straightforward introduction to the generative modeling approach, these options were not explored here.
+Furthermore, the factors contributing to the differences in predictive performance across catchments were not investigated in this work.